Here's a list of Frequently Asked Questions. If you have a question we have not answered here, feel free to get in touch with us.

 + Why do we need the hospital forms?

 These Hospital Forms legally permit entry, care and return of your pets.

-Prior to your hospital stay give these forms out to anyone you think may be helpful.
-Upon arrival at the hospital or other facility, you should give one to a facility worker.
+Prior to your hospital stay consider giving these forms out to anyone you think may be helpful.
+Upon arrival at the hospital or other facility, you could give one to a facility worker.

 Are there animals, special needs or young children, elderly, or disabled people you are leaving behind who need care?
-If you answer yes, then child services or elder authorities would be called to administer care for them, but there is nothing in place to do that for your animals.
+If you answer yes, then there are services who would administer care for them, but there is nothing in place to do that for your animals.

 If you have a question, feel free to get in touch with us.